aetrust/api-wrapper-visual-basic/README.md

 # AET API VB Wrapper
-This repo provides a visual basic wrapper for the AET API, documented at https://developers.aetrust.com/?version=latest
+This repo provides a visual basic wrapper for the AET API, documented at https://developers.aetrust.com/?version=latest.
+The wrapper takes the inputs and constructs the signature and all other headers required by the AET API, it sends the request to the API and outputs the response from the API without modifying it.

 ## Getting started
 Import the 3 class files `AetrustHttpClient.vb`, `AetrustSignature.vb` & `AmericanEstateTrust.vb` to your project